plut/InfinityEngine.jl/README.md

 # Infinity Engine editor

 Access InfinityEngine data from within a “real” programming language.
-This will eventually be able to do what WeiDU does, with the following
+This should eventually be able to do what WeiDU does, with the following
 advantages:

- - no need to learn several esoteric languages: `.tp2` and `.d` can both be replaced by standard Julia syntax;
+ - no need to learn several ad-hoc languages: `.tp2` and `.d` can both be replaced by standard Julia syntax;
  - WeiDU more or less always assumes that it is run interactively, which is quite inconvenient for large installations;
- - easier syntax for defining game objects, e.g. we can currently say Longsword("Sword of Infinity", +5, ...)
+ - easier syntax for defining game objects, e.g. we can currently say `Longsword("Sword of Infinity", +5, ...)`
  - resolution of namespace conflicts via modules + automatic generation of resource names;
  - speed (all changes could be computed in one single execution of the program: no need to do many rewrites of `dialog.tlk` with total quadratic complexity...);
- - allows validation of mod content (future: translations in `.po` format?);
+ - since everything is written in already-existing languages (code in Julia and translations in gettext's `.po` format), it is easy to validate contents;
- - allows easier inclusion of mod metadata;
+ - easier inclusion of mod metadata;
  - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions);
  - automatic mod conflict detection.